-There are a lot of recipes that claim to be “The Best”, but this really is The Best Sausage Stuffing!
-We make it as a Thanksgiving side dish and also during the regular year – it’s so good we just have to get our fix!
-Made with apples, Italian sausage and bread, we can’t get enough.
-If you’re looking for an easy Thanksgiving stuffing that everyone will gobble down, this is it.
+Many recipes claim to be “The Best”, but this really is The Best Sausage Stuffing!
+We make it as a Thanksgiving side dish and also during the regular year – this stuffing is so good we have to get our fix!

 I’ve actually run into friends of mine at the grocery store with an oven stuffer chicken in one hand and two loaves of white bread in the other hand.
 They laugh knowing that I’m going home and hoping the wife will throw together a roast chicken dinner with some of my favorite sausage stuffing that I’m craving.